How to Get Strong Letters of Recommendation from Professors

 - Paul Corrigan offers useful advice on how to get the best, most useful letters.
 As Corrigan explains,

-How to Ask For a Letter of Recommendation
+How to Ask For a Letter of Recommendation; What I Need

 1. Ask ASAP

-- If you want me to write a recommendation for you, you must ask me as soon as possible.
-If my workload does not permit me to spend enough time crafting a well-considered recommendation, I will decline the request.
+- Ask me as soon as possible.
+If I have too many other deadlines preventing me from crafting a well-considered recommendation, I will decline.
 Thus, the earlier you ask me, the better.

 - This “earlier is better” rule is doubly true if you ask me to write a full-blown “letter of recommendation” rather than to fill out a standardized form and triply true if you ask me to write letters to multiple recipients.

-- As a rule of thumb, graduate school and law school recommendations will require 60-90 days’ notice.
-Multiple graduate school recommendations, especially to a mix of MA and PhD programs, will require 120 days’ notice.
+- As a rule of thumb, I need 60 days’ notice for graduate school and law school recommendations.
+For multiple graduate school recommendations (especially to a mix of MA and PhD programs), I need 90 days.

 2. Give Me a Release; Waive Right to Read the Recommendation